 You see, after visiting many of the sites on the Top 0.5% list, I thought, if they can do it, so can I.

-Well, not only did I "do it", but my site is now listed on the very Results page that convinced me to give SBI a try in the first place (I'm listed under the HOBBIES section).
+Well, not only did I "do it", but my site is now listed on the very Results page that convinced me to give SBI a try in the first place (I'm listed #1 under the FINANCE & INVESTING section).
 Is that cool, or what?!